Gota7/GotaGuide/ProgrammingLanguage/grammar.md

     |   DecDigit+
     ;
 ```
 The two lines do the exact same thing!
-Now say we have three Rules that make sure of a properly defined `NUMBER` Token:
+Now say we have three Rules that make use of a properly defined `NUMBER` Token:
 ```js
 statement
     :   my_rule_1